mythiipanda/nflagentsimulations/README.md

 - **Backend**: Initially, we used a NodeJS server, but we transitioned to Flask due to its flexibility and ability to integrate with multi-agentic frameworks such as **CrewAI**, **Autogen**, and others.
 - **Database**: MongoDB to store and manage our data.

-## Leveraging Cerebras’s Fast Inference
-We plan to leverage **Cerebras's fast inference** capabilities to deliver instant feedback and analysis to our user base, which includes NFL fans, teams, analysts, and others.
-This will help ensure that our platform provides quick, accurate insights.

 ## What's Coming?
 We are in the early stages of this project, having started just two weeks ago.
 Our roadmap includes: